Did you know that approximately 10 percent of the workforce in the United States is self-employed? That equates to just under 15 million individuals.

-If you need a loan, and you are self-employed, you are in the right place.
+If you need an online loan, and you are self-employed, you are in the right place.
 Here you can learn more about what you need to do and prove to secure the funding you need.

 Loans for Self-Employed Individuals: Getting Started

 The first step in getting a loan is to prepare.
 The fact is, you can receive an unsecured (or secured) personal loan regardless of your current employment status.
 You can then use these funds for debt consolidation, starting a business, emergencies and more.

 The key to successfully applying and getting the funding you need is to prepare.
 In some cases, as an independent contractor or another self-employed individual, you may have to provide additional paperwork to verify your income.

 If you have a top-notch credit score, you may be able to qualify for a personal loan based on your strong financial history.
 However, if your rating isn’t as great, you may need to compensate by proving your income to qualify for a no credit check personal loan.